ibireme/yyjson/doc/API.md

 ```

 Returns the element at the specified position in this array, or NULL if array is empty or the index is out of bounds.<br/>
-Note that his function takes a **linear search time** if array is not flat.
+Note that this function takes a **linear search time** if array is not flat.
 ```c
 yyjson_val *yyjson_arr_get(yyjson_val *arr, size_t idx);
 ```